AI Clearance — Complete Operations Guide

 Connector types and behavior

 Connected mode is optional.
 Manual fulfillment remains available when no provider connector is configured.
-When connected mode is enabled, AI Clearance talks to ArdSaor Core over signed HTTPS; ArdSaor Core dispatches the provider action.
+When connected mode is enabled, AI Clearance sends the configured-group add, remove, or check action through ArdSaor Core.

 Connected mode prerequisites

-- A dedicated entitlement group per connected catalog tool.
-AI Clearance manages group membership only; the customer must assign the real AI app/resource to that group in the provider.
+• A dedicated configured group per connected catalog tool.
+AI Clearance manages group membership only; identity-provider or app admins must make that group control the real AI app, license, role, or resource in the provider or target application.

 Connector data and trust boundary